branhoff/branhoff.github.io/posts/develop-locally-with-dockerfile.md

 CMD ["/bin/zsh"]
 ```

+Notice how this Dockerfile starts with FROM dev-base:latest.
+This means:

+- No reinstalling basic tools - git, vim, zsh, and all your dotfiles are already there
+- Consistent environment - every project feels familiar because they share the same foundation
+- Faster builds - we're only adding LaTeX-specific dependencies, not rebuilding your entire development environment

+Compare this to starting from debian:bookworm-slim every time - you'd be reinstalling oh-my-zsh, copying dotfiles, and configuring your shell for every single project.

-We can then add a basic `run-dev.sh` shell script that will build and run our project for us.
+For improved "executable documentation", We can then add a basic `run-dev.sh` shell script that will build and run our project for us.

 ```bash
 #!/bin/bash